-Applications are invited for the ninth edition of the REACH Media Fellowships for Reporting on TB (2019).
-Journalists working for any local language print or digital publications in Assam, Bihar, Chhattisgarh, Jharkhand, Odisha and Uttar Pradesh (other than English) are eligible to apply to the Fellowship Programme.
+Applications are invited for the third edition of the REACH Media Fellowships for Reporting on Non-Communicable Diseases (2020-21).
+Journalists working for print or digital publications in India are eligible to apply to the Fellowship Programme.

 Bhubaneswar, March 24, 2017: On World TB Day 2017, three eminent Oriya personalities – musician Padma Shri Prafulla Kara, sand artist Padma Shri Sudarsan Pattnaik and actor Shri Kuna Tripathy were announced as TB Ambassadors for the state.

 All three Ambassadors expressed their commitment to improving awareness and public understanding of TB in Odisha.
 Speaking the previous day on Puri beach, where he created a sandart installation, Padma Shri Sudarsan Pattnaik said, “I want to create awareness about TB together with the state government and REACH.
 India has a big TB burden but there is a cure, so let us all become more aware that we can become TB-free.”.

 “Generally celebrities are expected to endorse cosmetics, or fabrics, jewellery items or any other luxurious brands, so if we celebrities stand with causes like TB, then the society is surprised.
 So, why I am I here?
 The society gave me name, fame, identity, respect, but what I am I giving it back to the community.
 I was shocked to hear that every three minutes, someone dies of TB in India.
 I am here to join the fight against TB”, said popular Odia actor and stand-up comedian Kuna Tripathy.